Peacemaker (character): In other media

-The character of Mitchell Black would take on the mantle of Peacemaker following Smith's death in the comics.
-A group called the Peacemakers appear in the crossover series Armageddon 2001.
-An alternate female version of Peacemaker known as Peacewrecker was introduced in the crossover series Dark Crisis on Infinite Earths.
-An army of Peacemakers appear in Absolute Superman as a private army of Lazarus Corp, with Christopher Smith appearing as one of its rank.
-This version of Smith is mentally unstable and later gets forcibly turned into a cyborg by Brainiac, making him into a version of Metallo.

 Development

 Comic book panel of Peacemaker's debut in Fightin' 5 #40 (November 1966).

 In comics

 The Peacemaker, named Christopher Smith, first appeared in a backup series in Charlton Comics' espionage-team title Fightin' 5 #40 (November 1966).
 He was created by Joe Gill and artist Pat Boyette, though Bill Montes has also been credited by IGN for Peacemaker's creation.
-Following his appearance in Fightin' 5, Peacemaker would later receive his own short-lived comic run, which only lasted for five issues before being cancelled.
+Following his appearance in Fightin' 5, Peacemaker later received a short-lived comic run, which only lasted for five issues before being cancelled.

-Charlton Comics later went out of business, and DC Comics would acquire the company, obtaining the rights to many of their creations, including Peacemaker.
-These characters would be incorporated into DC Comics' fictional universe, first via an alternate world, before eventually being brought into the mainstream DC Comics continuity during the 1985 DC Comics crossover event Crisis on Infinite Earths.
-Following this, Peacemaker would receive a limited comics run in 1988, which was run by Paul Kupperberg and Todd Smith.
-The run would redefine the character's personality and history.
+Due to financial troubles during a comics-industry sales slump, as well as Charlton Comics's own outdated internal systems, Charlton went out of business during the 1980s.
+The rights to Charlton Comics' characters, including Peacemaker, were acquired by DC Comics.
+Charlton Comics' characters were incorporated into DC Comics' fictional universe, first via an alternate world, before eventually being brought into the mainstream DC Comics continuity during the 1985 DC Comics crossover event Crisis on Infinite Earths.
+Following this, Peacemaker received a limited comics run in 1988, which was run by Paul Kupperberg and Todd Smith.
+The run redefined the character's personality and history.

 Initially, Alan Moore and Dave Gibbons's comic series Watchmen was planned to feature characters taken from Charlton Comics' creations.
 Peacemaker was planned to appear, with the series being dubbed Who Killed the Peacemaker?.
 Though DC initially allowed the usage of these characters, the later plan to incorporate the characters into the mainstream DC universe as part of Crisis on Infinite Earths resulted in DC retracting the ability to use them, stating that they did not want the characters left either "dead or dysfunctional."
 This resulted in Moore and Gibbons creating original characters to fulfill the outlined roles, with Peacemaker being replaced by the Comedian.

-Smith's incarnation of the character would later die during the events of the comic crossover event Janus Directive, resulting in his replacement by another incarnation named Mitchell Black.
+Smith's incarnation of the character was killed during the events of the comic crossover event Janus Directive, resulting in his replacement by another incarnation named Mitchell Black.
 Smith later appeared in the comic Day of Judgement, where he was returned to life.
 Smith proceeds to mentor Jaime Reyes, a new incarnation of fellow Charlton Comics character Blue Beetle.
 Smith was later given his own backup feature in the Inferior Five comics before being incorporated into the Suicide Squad comics run.
 Though historically Peacemaker had not been a member of the Suicide Squad in the comics, his appearance in the 2021 film The Suicide Squad resulted in Peacemaker being put onto the team in the comics.